ahmedashraf0001/AhmedAshraf_QuantumBookstore/README.md

 This bookstore can handle three types of books:
 - **Paper Books** - Physical books that get shipped to your address
 - **EBooks** - Digital books sent to your email as files (PDF, DOCX, etc.)
-- **Demo Books** - Free sample books for browsing (no delivery needed)
+- **Demo Books** - Free demo books for browsing (no delivery needed)

-Each book type knows how to deliver itself

-paper books automatically use shipping, ebooks use email, and demo books don't need delivery at all.
+Each book type knows how to deliver itself paper books automatically use shipping, ebooks use email, and demo books don't need delivery at all.

-## Key Features
+## Features

 - Add books to your inventory with details like ISBN, title, author, and price
 - Buy books with automatic delivery to email or address
-- Track stock for physical books
+- stock for physical books
-- Remove old books that are past their prime
+- Remove old books that are past their time
-- Handle errors gracefully (like trying to buy books that don't exist)
+- Handle errors

 ## Design Patterns